h0bb3/s4rdm3x/README.md

 Dear JVM ImGui is licensed under the MIT License

 ## Lightweight Java Game Library (only the Visual Experiment Tool)
-LWJGL is available under a BSD license
+LWJGL is available under a BSD license.
+This is a platform dependent library and not included in the s4rdm3x distribution.
+If you follow the instructions for including Dear JVM IMGui as a gradle module you will also get the LWJGL.

 ## Unit Test Dependencies
 ### JUnit 5